Nicolas Bouliane

 I removed comments from the websites I run, because I don’t want to deal with comment moderation and spam.
 Instead, I invite people to email me.
 Emails are more manageable, and feel more personal.

 I design the websites themselves to run forever with almost no maintenance.
 They are simple static websites with few moving parts.
 I have paid for years of hosting in advance, and set up automatic payments just in case.
 Everything is behind Cloudflare for extra redundancy.
-If something goes wrong, Better Uptime will notify me.
+If something goes wrong, Better Uptime notifies me.

 The tech I build